svsticky/aas/README.md

 This project can be extended for other webhook processing.

 # Usage
-This project requires Python 3.12.
+This project requires uv to install the right python version and packages in a virtual environment.

 ## Development